vuer-ai/vuer/docs/examples/07b_vr_hud.md

             to="bgChildren",
         )

-        # 'jpg' encoding should give you about 30fps with a 16ms wait in-between.
+        # 'jpeg' encoding should give you about 30fps with a 16ms wait in-between.
         # this is mostly limited by the python server side.
         await sleep(0.016)
 ```